 How you get your hands on marijuana for recreational depends on what state you’re in.
 In most states with legal weed, residents are legally permitted to cultivate their own cannabis at home.
 There are varying conditions that growers must meet, such as keeping a limit on the number of mature plants, and keeping plants out of public view.

 The most popular method of obtaining recreational marijuana is to purchase it from a dispensary.
-Adults over 21 may legally purchase marijuana for recreation at retail stores in Colorado, Washington, and Oregon.
-The first commercial pot shops in Alaska are expected to open by 2017, while there are no plans for such stores in the District of Columbia, where Congress has blocked any legal sale of cannabis for recreational use.
+Adults over 21 may legally purchase marijuana for recreation at retail stores in Alaska, Colorado, Washington, and Oregon, while there are no plans for such stores in the District of Columbia, where Congress has blocked any legal sale of cannabis for recreational use.

 In Colorado, Oregon, and Washington, a variety of stores sell marijuana for medicine, recreation, or both.
 Most stores have websites that indicate what type of customers they serve.
 It is also legal to gift small amounts of cannabis, provided nothing else of value changes hands.